schmoelder/diss/doc/02_model_based_design/02_model_formulation.md

 (ldf)=
 ### Digression: linear driving force models

-The Linear Driving Force (LDF) approximation is sometimes used as an alternative to the native kinetic form of an isotherm {cite}`SchmidtTraub2020`.
+The linear driving force (LDF) approximation is sometimes used as an alternative to the native kinetic form of an isotherm {cite}`SchmidtTraub2020`.
 In the native approach, the rate of change of the amount of solute adsorbed, $\frac{\text{d}q}{\text{d}t}$, is an explicit function of the solute concentration $c$ and the amount adsorbed $q$.
 For example, in the Langmuir model: